10 Helpful Tips: Head-to-Head PPR Live Snake Draft

-Assuming your league conducts a Snake Draft and team draft positions are known prior to the draft; as a manager, you want to take advantadge of this information and go into the actual draft with a game plan.
+Assuming your league uses the Snake Draft method and your league decides team draft positions prior to the draft; as a manager, you want to take advantadge of this information and go into the actual Live Draft with a game plan.
 Why not play fantasy football as if you are the Bill Belichick of your league?

-The Pre-Draft Round-by-Round Player Pick List Template is used to create your custom draft board before the actual draft.
+The Pre-Draft Round-by-Round Player Pick List Template is how you can create your custom draft board before the actual draft.
 When I go into my Live Yahoo!
 Drafts I want to keep my pre-rankings set to the default settings because I want to view the draft board exactly how the rest of the league is viewing it (or should be viewing it).

-Let’s face it, no matter how competitive your league is, the majority of the draft pick selections follow the default pre-rankings.
-These pre-rankings do not consider your league’s scoring settings so this is where your personal draft board comes into play and you can gain an advantage on your competition.
+Let’s face it, no matter how competitive your league is, the majority of the draft pick selections follow the default pre-rankings the website has set for their users.
+These pre-rankings do not consider your league’s scoring settings so this is where your personal draft board comes into play and you can really gain an advantage on your competition.

 When your league has Keepers you may want to create a separate pre-rankings list just for when projecting the availability of players for each round.
-Instead of creating an entire new pre-rankings list I just use my Round-by-Round Player Pick List and take note of the best available player begins from the default overall rankings of each round at my draft pick.
+Instead of creating an entire new pre-rankings list I just use my Player Pick List and take note of where the edited ranked players now start at my draft pick.

-For instance, if there are 15 Keepers that are ranked inside the top 50 and you have three picks in the top 50 then you are going to have to adjust where your picks and the actual available player’s rankings begin using the default pre-rankings and the number of keepers in the top 50.
+For instance, if there are 15 Keepers that are ranked inside the top 50 and you have three picks in the top 50 then you are going to have to adjust where your picks and the actual available players begin using the default pre-rankings.

-Let’s say you have the 5th overall pick and there are 3 keepers ranked at or above the 5 pick.
-You would then have to move your rankings down 3 spots so that the 5th ranked player becomes the 8th ranked player.
+Let’s say you have the 5th overall pick and there are 3 keepers ranked above/at 5 so you would have to move your rankings down 3 spots so that the 5th ranked player now becomes the 8th ranked player.
 Don’t expect the 5th ranked player to be available when you pick at 5 anymore.
 In this example the 5th overall player available would now become AJ Green CIN WR